miyaichi/adstxt-Inspector/README.md

 # AdsTxt Inspector

-A Chrome extension for validating and analyzing ads.txt files and their corresponding sellers.json entries.
+A Chrome extension for validating and analyzing Ads.txt, App-ads.txt files and their corresponding Sellers.json entries.
 Built with TypeScript, React, and TailwindCSS, it helps maintain transparency and quality in programmatic advertising setups.

 <img src="src/assets/icons/source/icon.svg" width="20%">